Adding closed captions to your livestream through speech-to-text with correction

 Editing the closed captions from speech-to-text conversion

 Clevercast allows you to edit the closed captions before they are shown in the video player (or auto-translated into other languages).
-You are not required to do this.
-If you don’t, the closed captions will simply appear in the video player without being corrected.
+This is an optional feature.
+If you turn it off, the delay of the live stream will be 30 seconds shorter.

-The interface is called a Correction Room.
+The interface to edit the captions is called a Correction Room.
 You need a browser with WebRTC capabilities (eg Firefox, Chrome) to watch the incoming broadcast while editing the closed captions (displayed in boxes that are in sync with the video).
 Once a caption box appears, you have about 30 seconds to make corrections.
-After 30 seconds, the caption-box is grayed out and the text is used as a closed caption.
+After 30 seconds, the caption-box is grayed out and the caption is added to the live stream.

 For more info, see our Closed Caption Correction manual.